kkyleee23/kkyleee23/README.md

 and web.
 Tasks, notes, goals, and an assistant called Nora, in under 5MB, no account required. *HTML, CSS, vanilla JS — no build step, no dependencies.*
 [Live](https://planora-official.vercel.app)

-### How I work

-I keep business logic out of the UI, prefer pure functions I can test without a browser, and write plain CSS before reaching for a framework.
-If a project doesn't need a build step, it doesn't get one.

 ### Reach me